• Skip to primary navigation

 • While the eggs are drying, break down the yokes with a fork until they are a finer texture.

-• Start by adding 1 tablespoon at a time of the sandwich spread into the egg yokes.
+• Start by adding 1 tbsp at a time of the sandwich spread into the egg yokes.
 Add additional tbsps. of the spread until you get the desired taste that you want.

 • Prepare the disposable bag with the tip and add the yolk mixture into the bag.
 Press the air out of the bag and proceed to fill each half of the egg with the mixture.